Section 1: INTRODUCTION AND SCOPE

 8.1 Types of Cookies and Tracking Technologies

 Performance and Analytics Cookies: These cookies collect information about Platform usage, including page views, user interactions, error reports, and performance metrics.
-They help improve Platform functionality and user experience but do not identify individual users personally.

 Marketing and Advertising Cookies: These cookies support marketing communications, advertising delivery, and promotional content customization.
-They may track user interests and behavior across different websites to deliver relevant marketing messages.

 8.2 Cookie Management and User Control